 Mackerel, Atlanto-Scandian herring and blue whiting in the North East Atlantic make up one of the largest fish populations in Europe.
-But due to a lack of effective long-term international management, these stocks are being overexploited and at risk of future collapse.
+But due to a lack of proper multinational management, these stocks are being overexploited and are put at risk of future collapse.